symfony-cmf/symfony-cmf-docs/bundles/create.rst

 ++++++++++++++

 Enable the default simplistic image handler with the image > model_class | controller_class
 settings.
-This image handler just throws images into the phpcr-odm repository and also serves them in requests.
+This image handler just throws images into the PHPCR-ODM repository and also serves them in requests.

 If you need different image handling, you can either overwrite